 Requirements Study

 Moreover, in order to model accessibility requirements, there was an online sur- vey conducted to study the user requirements for accessible travelling data.
-The questionnaire was mainly introduced to the individual with mobility dif- ficulties via online website, social networking, mailing list of interested groups and personal interview.
-This questionnaire used the 4-point Likert Scale for the candidate answers to the proposed questions (i.e. 4=Strongly Agree, 3=Agree, 2=Disagree, 1=Strongly Disagree).
-Overview, there were 48 valid participants in total.
-23% of the respondents aged from 18 to 35 years old and 77% of the respondents aged from 36 to 64 years old.
-Based on the statistics analysis of the result, the most important accessible facilities in the physical places for people with mobility disabilities were: lift to all (90.32%), accessible entrance (87.10%), road slope to the place (83.87%), the road surface (83.33%) to the place, ac- cessible car park around the building (83.33%), and accessible toilet (80.65%).
-For those questions on accessibility requirements for public transportation, the
+People with mobility impairments having difficulties with public transport were asked to take part in the survey via an online website, social networking, a mailing list of interested groups and personal interviews.
+The questionnaire used a 4-point Likert Scale for candidate’s answers to the proposed questions (i.e. 4=Strongly Agree, 3=Agree, 2=Disagree, 1=Strongly Disagree).
+Overview, there were 48 valid participant responses.
+23% of the respondents were aged between 18 to 35 years old and 77% of the respondents were 36 to 64 years old.
+Based on the statistical analysis of the result, the most important accessible facilities in the transport hubs, such as train stations were: a lift to all areas (90.32%), an accessible entrance (87.10%), road slope to the place (83.87%), the road surface to the place (83.33%), accessible car park around the building (83.33%) and accessible toilets (80.65%).
+For those questions on accessibility requirements for public transport such as a bus or tram, the most important accessible facilities were: ramp access (93.33%), accessible interchange (83.33%), accessible ticket machine (80.00%), accessible toilet (76.67%), and personal assistance (73.33%).

-most important accessible facilities in the public transport were: ramps access (93.33%), accessible interchange (83.33%), accessible ticket machine (80.00%), accessible toilet (76.67%), and personal assistance (73.33%).
-As a conclusion, the analysis of this requirement study for accessible travel provided the evidence to help to continue the development of ontologies and reasoning rules and thereby contributing to the development of final knowledge base.
+As a conclusion, the analysis of this requirement study for accessible travel for those with a range of mobility impairments provided the evidence to aid the development of the ontologies and reasoning rules; thereby contributing to the development of the final knowledge base.

 Ontologies for Accessible Travel

-Ontology is the formal, explicit specification of a shared conceptualization [4].
-Applying ontology for accessibility requirement specification process was pro- posed by Van Heijst[5] and lately there were several project applied similar approaches, such as the the framework proposed by AccessOnTo project to in- tegrate the standard checklist into the requirement specification [9], WTO-ICF Ontology and ASK-IT Ontology[8].
+An ontology is the “formal, explicit specification of a shared conceptualization” [4].
+Applying an ontology for an accessibility requirement specification process was proposed by Van Heijst[5] and there have several projects that have applied similar approaches, such as the framework proposed by the AccessOnTo project to integrate the standard checklist into the requirement specification [9], WTO-ICF Ontology and ASK-IT Ontology[8].
 However, none of these ontologies fully met the requirements for accessible travel.
-Therefore, some ontologies were proposed and constructed based on previous requirement study, namely, mobility diffi- culty ontology, place accessibility ontology and transport accessibility ontology.
-Besides that, a list of core vocabularies and ontologies were used in accessible travelling domain (presented in Table 2), such as FOAF ontology, Geo Ontology, SKOS, Schema, Places Ontology and spatial relations.
+Therefore, some ontologies were proposed and constructed based on the aforementioned requirement’s study, namely, a mobility difficulty, ontology, place accessibility ontology and transport accessibility ontology.
+Furthermore, a list of core vocabularies and ontologies were used in the accessible travelling domain (presented in Table 2), such as FOAF (friend of a friend) ontology, Geo Ontology, Simple Knowledge Organization System (SKOS) Schema, Places Ontology and spatial relations.

 Table 2.
 Ontologies for accessible travel domain